Q: Can a project be patented with similar outcomes ,but with new device eliminating claimed parts

 On the other hand, if you simply omitted a part from the existing product, and it would be working the same way as the old product without the seat in a way that you'd expect, then you would not be able to get a patent.

 So, for example, if there is a patent on the airplane that requires a passenger seating, and your invention is a plane without seats (the passengers would be straphangers as in subways), then you'd probably not get a patent.
 Even if there are no standing room airplanes in existence, it would be obvious to install hanging staps in place of seats.
 But if you eliminated seats on a roller coaster, redesigned it by having passengers be held in place by centrifugal force in a standing/lying position, then you'd likely be able to get a patent.

 Sorry that it is not a straightforward answer.

-A: The answer by Mr. Mlynek was good.
+The answer by Mr. Mlynek was good.
 Another way to put the patentabiliity question is whether a person of ordinary skill in the art of designing your type of product would be able to come up with your solution as just a recombination of known principles rather than an inventive step given everything that has ever been done to make this sort of product or to solve analogous problems anywhere in the world, and throughout all of time.